Myfanwy Piper

+Mary Myfanwy Piper (/məˈfɑːnwiː/; Welsh: /məˈvanuj/; 28 March 1911 – 18 January 1997) was a British art critic and opera librettist.
+She was the founder of the periodical Axis, which was devoted to abstract art.
+She collaborated with the composer Benjamin Britten on several of his operas, with composer Alun Hoddinott on most of his operatic works, and was a friend of the poet John Betjeman, who wrote poems addressing her.

 Biography

-Mary Myfanwy Evans was born on 28 March 1911 into a Welsh family in London.
-Her father was a chemist in Hampstead, north London.
-She attended North London Collegiate School, where she won a scholarship to read English Language and Literature at St Hugh's College, Oxford.
+Mary Myfanwy Evans was born on 28 March 1911 in London, England.
+Her father was a chemist in Hampstead, north London, and her mother was English, of Huguenot origins.
+Both her grandfathers were ministers.
+She attended North London Collegiate School, where she won a scholarship to read English Language and Literature at St Hugh's College, Oxford in 1930.
+She swam competitively at college.

-From 1935 to 1937, she edited the periodical Axis which was devoted to abstract art.
-She married the artist John Piper in 1937, and lived with him in rural surroundings at Fawley Bottom, Buckinghamshire (near Henley-on-Thames) for much of her life.
+From 1935 to 1937, Piper edited the periodical Axis, which was devoted to abstract art.
+She had been encouraged to found the periodical by French-American abstract painter Jean Helion.

+In 1937, she married the artist John Piper, and lived with him in rural surroundings at Fawley Bottom, Buckinghamshire (near Henley-on-Thames), for much of her life.

-Between 1954 and 1973 she collaborated with the composer Benjamin Britten on several of his operas, and between 1977 and 1981 with composer Alun Hoddinott on most of his operatic works.
+Between 1954 and 1973, she collaborated with the composer Benjamin Britten on several of his operas, and between 1977 and 1981 with composer Alun Hoddinott on most of his operatic works.
 She was a friend of the poet John Betjeman, who wrote several poems addressing her, such as "Myfanwy" and "Myfanwy at Oxford".

 She and John Piper had two sons and two daughters.
 Her elder son, painter Edward Piper, predeceased her in 1990.

 Myfanwy Piper died at her home in Fawley Bottom on 18 January 1997.
+She was buried at St Mary the Virgin's Church, Fawley, alongside her husband, who had predeceased her in 1992.